 This reading, supported by Pharnabazus’s full line of reasoning plays very well.

-At that point in the series we did not know that Lucius’s father Abraxus Malfoy was still alive at the time of Voldemort’s first defeat.
+At that point in the series we did not know whether Lucius’s father Abraxus Malfoy was still alive at the time of Voldemort’s first defeat.
 It also fails to take the personalities of fanatics into account.
 Most notably the personalities of Bellatrix Lestrange and her associates.

 Being finally off his father’s leash might also explain why we were suddenly tripping over Lucius every time we turned around, from the summer of ’92 until he was forcibly taken off the game board at the end of Year 5, four years later.